 - Streamline your writing style by highlighting areas of weak writing

 - Identify errors such as overuse of adverbs, passive voice, confusing and complex sentences

 - Helps in proper formatting of content

-13. Put the images, alt text, and caption for images
+13. Put the images, alt text, and caption for images.

-Once you have added all the relevant images in your blog, you need to add a proper caption and alt text for each of the images.
+Once you have added all the relevant images to your blog, you need to add a proper caption and alt text for each of the images.
 These ensure that your images are easily accessible to viewers and search engines.

 The caption and alt text must contain the keywords from the keyword cluster for easy access through search engines.